kingsmanrip/fasterInvoice/PROGRESS.md

    - Database structure is sound with proper relationships and constraints
    - Mobile optimization features are working correctly
    - All CRUD operations for clients, projects, and invoices are functioning properly
+   - Touch-friendly UI elements with proper sizing and spacing for mobile devices

 2. **Branding**
    - Updated application header to display the company name "Mauricio Paint and DW"